 Procedure for Change of Thesis Supervisor(s): For Change of thesis supervisor(s), the concerned student should write an application addressed to DOAA which should be routed through proper channel.
-On this outgoing Thesis Supervisor(s) should give written consent to withdraw as Thesis Supervisor(s) and new Thesis Supervisor(s) should give written consent to supervise the concerned student.
-Then, this should be recommended by DPGC Convener and Head of the concerned discipline/school/center for approval by DOAA.
+The application should have written consent of the existing Thesis Supervisor(s) and new Thesis Supervisor(s) with the recommendation of DPGC Convener and Head of the concerned discipline/school/center, ADOAA(PG & PhD) for approval by DOAA.